These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to disclose complications such as endocarditis or bacillary angiomatosis

-Why: These complications may warrant separate service-connected ratings under different diagnostic codes in addition to the base Bartonellosis rating.
+These complications may warrant separate service-connected ratings under different diagnostic codes in addition to the base Bartonellosis rating.

-Do this instead: Disclose all complications related to Bartonella quintana infection, including any cardiac, skin, or lymph node involvement.
+Instead: Disclose all complications related to Bartonella quintana infection, including any cardiac, skin, or lymph node involvement.
 Ask the examiner and your VSO whether separate claims for these conditions are appropriate.

 Impact: Potentially impacts total combined rating significantly